-So there is a huge amount of ESL type qualifications out there and it can be a minefield as to which one is the best qualification for you to do in order to not only better yourself as a teacher but to develop your teaching career.
-I’m going to share a bit of my 16-year ESL working experience with you as well as my journey in terms of getting a variety of ESL qualifications up to Master’s level.
+So there are a huge amount of ESL type qualifications out there and it can be a minefield as to which one is the best qualification for you to do in order to not only better yourself as a teacher but to develop your teaching career.
+I’m going to share a bit of my 18-year ESL working experience with you as well as my journey in terms of getting a variety of ESL qualifications up to Master’s level.

 With regards to entry level ESL/EFL type qualifications, you can basically consider the following: a TEFL certificate, a TESOL certificate, CELTA and Trinity Cert TESOL (of which I completed a TEFL and CELTA early on in my career).
 Now, all of these qualifications are at a level 5 in the Ofqual regulated framework but that does not necessarily mean that teaching institutions nor schools will recognise them all equally!
 For example, I worked at the British Council for many years, and the BC only recognizes a CELTA or more recently a Trinity Cert Tesol qualification as pre-requisite qualifications for new teachers.
 However, if you wish to teach online then many companies do favour a TEFL certificate and for some it’s a must have. (click here to check out a number of great TEFL courses).

 - Most online teaching platforms will require you to have at least a 120hour TEFL course but not all

 - If you are applying for face to face teaching positions having a TEFL certificate definitely helps your application because you will have some basic theoretical as well as practical knowledge.
 Provided you have taken a course that combines the practical side of things